 UNICEF in Türkiye

-UNICEF's humanitarian mission in Türkiye (Turkey) focuses on supporting and protecting vulnerable children during early childhood and adolescence and delivering emergency relief to families impacted by devastating earthquakes.
+UNICEF's humanitarian mission in Türkiye (Turkey) focuses on supporting and protecting vulnerable children during early childhood and adolescence and assisting families still recovering from the impacts of devastating earthquakes.

 Supporting vulnerable children — including refugees and children with disabilities